Jake Fraley Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Brewers have a 4.12 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.08).

-- Brewers pitchers combine to surrender 75 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- The Brewers rank 25th in baseball in home runs allowed (76 total, 1.3 per game).

+- The Brewers will send Rea (2-3) to make his ninth start of the season.
+He is 2-3 with a 4.89 ERA and 35 strikeouts through 42 1/3 innings pitched.

-- The righty last appeared on Saturday against the San Francisco Giants, when he threw seven innings, allowing one earned run while giving up four hits.
+- The righty's most recent time out came on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while giving up five hits.

+- In nine games this season, the 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.